Sotera/high-betweenness-set-extraction/README.md

 Implementation
 ---------------------

-Our implementation is distributed using the BSP method on Appache giraph and built with Gradle.
+Our implementation is distributed using the BSP method on Apache giraph and built with Gradle.
 Giraph requires a Hadoop cluster (map reduce and hdfs)